 (Previously MEC 201) Principles of mechanics, force systems, equilibrium, structures, distributed forces, moments of inertia of areas, and friction.
 The course will serve the requirements of the several engineering curricula.
-Prereq: MAT 221 or cons. instr.
+Prereq: MAT 221 (C or better) or cons. of instructor.
 NS